 Making art helps us persevere

 As the child of Egyptian and Filipino immigrants, Malaka struggled to make sense of her personal identity growing up.
 She learned as a teenager that following creative pursuits could help her understand and celebrate her uncommon background.
-After Donald Trump’s anti-immigrant rhetoric helped him become president, Malaka knew she had to write a book about her upbringing that served a counter argument.
+After Donald Trump’s anti-immigrant rhetoric helped him become president, Malaka knew she had to write a book about her upbringing that served as a counter argument.
 Self-expression enables catharsis, and Malaka was able to cope with the state of the world by taking on the biggest creative project of her life.

 Zines can be storytelling building blocks